shaanen/osint-combiner/README.md

 Combining OSINT sources in Elastic Stack

 This project contains:
-+ various Python3 scripts for gathering data from OSINT sources;
++ various Python3 scripts for gathering data from OSINT sources, convert them so they fit into Elasticsearch and write the results to outputfiles/*;
-+ logstash config file
++ logstash config files which use the outputfiles as input for Elasticsearch.

 Project needs a file named "config.ini" with the following syntax: